zaufi/smart-prompt/README.md

 * Make prompt segments configurable per directory.
 For example it could be an XML file rendered into a final bash script to display prompt.
-* Add cache to some segments and dirs
+* Add cache to some segments and dirs.
+* Make sure some executable exists before run it.
+It is not about a core utils, but smth rarely used, like `schroot`.